designstem/projects/biomimicry/index.md

 -

 #### 2.
-*Each container or section has its straight side flush with the axis and its curved side turned outwards.
+*Each container or section has its straight side flush with the axis, and its curved side turned outwards.
 In this way the sum of their curved sides forms a globe, a rough sphere.*

 -

 #### 3.
-*All these sections are packed together in a container that is quite distinctive both as to its material and its colour.*
+*All these sections are packed together in a container that is quite distinctive both as to its material and its color.*

 -